 There Are Many Variations on the Theme

-Should you respond to any one of these seemingly desperate pleas, you’ll be contacted by the purported attorney or someone else who says he’s working with him on the case.
-He’ll most likely tell you that he’ll need you to send him some money to cover administrative costs and make arrangements set the transfer into motion, since he has no authority to siphon off any cash from the “15,000,000.00 (fifteen million) U.S. Dollars” (or whatever) for that purpose.
+What if you respond to any one of these seemingly desperate pleas?
+Very quickly, the purported attorney, or someone else who says he’s working with him on the case, will call.
+He’ll most likely tell you that he’ll need you to send him some money to cover administrative costs.
+After all, he has to make arrangements to set the transfer into motion.
+And he has no authority to siphon off any cash from the “15,000,000.00 (fifteen million) U.S. Dollars” (or whatever) for that purpose.
 This is why these sorts of ploys are also known as “advance-fee scams.”

-Should you send the money, you may never hear from him again, or maybe you will, in which case he’ll ask for more.
+If you send the money, you may never hear from the scammer again.
+If you do, he’ll just ask for more.
 He’ll tell you that he underestimated the costs or that the money was stolen.
-There actually have been cases in which the scammers have forged letters from the president of Nigeria, the president of the U.S. and the director of the FBI, warning that failure to continue to fork over money will result in some global catastrophe.
+There actually are cases on file in which the scammers forged letters from the president of Nigeria, the president of the U.S. and the director of the FBI, warning that failure to continue to fork over money will result in some global catastrophe.

-There have also been cases in which innocent victims of the scam have been lured into traveling to Nigeria, ostensibly to receive their “15,000,000.00 (fifteen million) U.S. Dollars” (or whatever), only to be kidnapped and held for ransom instead.
-The perpetrators of these scams are ruthless, not just a nuisance.
+There have also been cases in which innocent victims of the scam were lured into traveling to Nigeria or some other distant place.
+They agreed to do so to receive their “15,000,000.00 (fifteen million) U.S. Dollars” (or whatever), or so they thought.
+Instead, they were kidnapped and held for ransom.
+The perpetrators of inheritance scams are ruthless, not just a nuisance.

 How to Respond

-The FBI recommends that American citizens forward these scammers’ emails to the U.S. Secret Service (which, apart from protecting the president and other political leaders is also responsible for investigating counterfeit U.S. currency, bank and financial institution fraud, mail fraud, wire fraud, illicit financing, and major conspiracies), the Federal Trade Commission’s Complaint Assistant or to the closest FBI regional office.
-In the event the scam was sent by letter and not by email, a complaint should also be filed with the U.S. Postal Inspection Service.
+The FBI recommends that American citizens forward these scammers’ emails to a number of different federal agencies.
+The first is the U.S. Secret Service.
+(Apart from protecting the president and other political leaders, the Secret Service is also responsible for investigating counterfeit U.S. currency, bank and financial institution fraud, mail fraud, wire fraud, illicit financing, and major conspiracies.)
+In addition, send a copy to the Federal Trade Commission’s Complaint Assistant or to the closest FBI regional office.
+In the event the scam arrived by letter and not by email, send a complaint as well to the U.S. Postal Inspection Service.